tuneinsight/lattigo/examples/README.md

   - `high_precision`: an example showcasing high-precision bootstrapping.
   - `slim`: an example showcasing slim bootstrapping, i.e. re-ordering the steps of the bootstrapping.

-- `reals_scheme_switching`: an example showcasing scheme switching between `hefloat` and `hebin` to complement fixed-point arithmetic with lookup tables.
+- `reals_scheme_switching`: an example showcasing scheme switching between `ckks` and `rgsw` to complement fixed-point arithmetic with lookup tables.
 - `reals_sigmoid_chebyshev`: an example showcasing polynomial evaluation of a Chebyshev approximation of the sigmoid.
 - `reals_sigmoid_minimax`: an example showcasing polynomial evaluation of a minimax approximation of the sigmoid.
 - `reals_vectorized_polynomial_evaluation`: an example showcasing vectorized polynomial evaluation, i.e. evaluating different polynomials in parallel on specific slots.